-Again, Enugu Govt pulls down property used for kidnapping
+Again, Enugu govt pulls down property used for kidnapping

-The Enugu State Government, on Tuesday, demolished yet another building used for kidnapping in the state, an action it said is in line with the laws of the state.
+Enugu State government yesterday demolished yet another building used for kidnapping, an action it said was in line with the laws of the state.

 Security agencies had, during the week, rescued a kidnap victim at the demolished property, a bungalow at Umueze Awkunanaw in Nkanu West LGA of the state, used by the prime suspect, Igwenagu Ogbodo, and his gang for holding victims captive.